 I enjoyed some time off from my day-job yesterday and remembered the merits of working for myself.
 That is, the freedom to wander and work from wherever I please.
 On this particular day, that took me on one of the best of London secret walks, along the Thames path around Bermondsey.
 Lovely!

-Not that I didn’t miss my work friends, on the contrary, they don’t realise how much I value them.
-As any independent contractor will verify, working on your own all the time can be a lonely business.
+Not that I didn’t miss my work friends, on the contrary, they don’t realize how much I value them.
+As any independent contractor or remote worker will verify, working on your own all the time can be a lonely business.

 London secret walks – Rotherhithe to Tower Bridge

 Yesterday was a crisp winter/spring cross-over day, where the sun was shining brightly.

 It was chilly but divine; ideal for taking a stroll along one of the best London secret walks.